 Published in the fiction publication Small on medium.com

-Just when everything started looking fine, the phone rings and break the peace of the room.
+Just when everything started looking fine, the phone rang and broke the silence of the room.
 I knew intuitively it was her.
 The woman with a velvety voice.
-Rhea, my wife, looked first at me and then at my mobile lying on the table and then lunged at my phone like a hungry cat.
+Rhea, my wife, looked first at me, then at my mobile lying on the table and then lunged at my phone like a hungry cat.
 I too dashed towards it and beat her by a micro-second.

-‘Let me talk to her,’ Rhea was shouting, ‘what the heck she wants from us.
+‘Let me talk to her,’ Rhea started shouting, ‘what the heck she wants from us.
 Why she keeps on calling?’ before I answered the phone.

-I’d no idea why she had called.
+I’d no idea why she had called or who she was.
 It was a month back when I got a call from her.
-I’d no idea who she was.
 When I asked her whereabouts, she said it doesn’t matter.
 Her name and identity were of no interest to me.
 What mattered was that she wanted to talk to me.
-And had things that I wanted.
-The information of my interest.
+And she had things that I wanted.
+The information that would interest me.

 First, I had disconnected her call.
 Telemarketers new tactics, I’d thought.
 New gimmicks.
 They would do anything and everything to catch my attention.
 She wouldn’t, I’d told myself.